Package your super and pay less tax!

 As a result of the generous tax concessions that apply to super contributions, there are limits on the level of contributions you can make.
-Concessional contributions (those contributions only attracting 15 per cent tax) include your employer's superannuation guarantee contributions as well as any salary sacrifice contributions you choose to make, and are limited to $30,000 per person per year for those aged less than 50.
-The concessional contribution cap is $35,000 for those aged 50 or over.
+Concessional contributions (those contributions only attracting 15 per cent tax) include your employer's superannuation guarantee contributions as well as any salary sacrifice contributions you choose to make, and are limited to $25,000 per year.

 For low income earners with an adjusted taxable income of up to $37,000 you may be eligible for the low income superannuation contribution (LISC) from the Government.
 The LISC refunds the 15 per cent contributions tax you pay on your SG contributions and is paid on any salary sacrifice contributions you make.